 “QueSST isn’t going to directly lead to a commercial aircraft,” said Kachoria.
 “It’s a research test plane which will help prove that quiet supersonic flight is not just possible, but achievable with today’s technology.
 This is something that Spike has been developing over the past three years and hopes to work with NASA and Lockheed Martin on.”

-Paul Bremner, Senior Consultant at Quartus Engineering Inc., one of the partners Spike is working with, has over 30 years of experience in aircraft acoustics.
+Paul Bremner, a Senior Consultant at Quartus Engineering Inc., one of the partners Spike is working with, has over 30 years of experience in aircraft acoustics.
 He said “It is frustrating that sonic boom remains a hurdle to the introduction of next-generation, commercial supersonic aircraft.
 For some time now, NASA and the aero-acoustics community have developed the computational fluid dynamics and related tools to design quiet supersonic aircraft.
 NASA’s QueSST Supersonic Demonstrator will finally overcome that barrier, replacing simulations with actual ground measurements of acceptability quiet supersonic aircraft flyovers.
 We are proud to be playing a part in this milestone achievement.”

 Public-Private efforts such as these will be critical in the long-term legislative efforts to replace the existing laws that ban supersonic flight over the US, with new laws that set a maximum noise threshold.